 Williamson County ESD No. 3 Prop A

-Prop A for Williamson County ESD No. 8, or Hutto Fire Rescue, addresses allowing firefighters to unionize.
-The prop asks voters to approve or reject adopting a state law that establishes "collective bargaining if a majority of the affected employees favor representation by an employees association, preserves the prohibition against strikes and lockouts, and provides penalties for strikes and lockouts."
+Prop A for Williamson County ESD No. 8, or Hutto Fire Rescue, addressed allowing firefighters to unionize.
+The prop asked voters to approve or reject adopting a state law that establishes "collective bargaining if a majority of the affected employees favor representation by an employees association, preserves the prohibition against strikes and lockouts, and provides penalties for strikes and lockouts."

 The ESD said the sales tax revenue would help it maintain and enhance its emergency services through its partnership with the Georgetown Fire Department, including supporting the construction of new fire stations and the purchase of emergency equipment.